Valuations for interim certificates

 Under the Housing Grants, Construction and Regeneration Act 1996, a party to a construction contract in excess of 45 days in duration is entitled to interim or stage payments.
 Every construction contract should include provision for interim payments.

-Procedures for stage or milestone payment are becoming more common but valuing work done on a periodic basis is still the most popular procedure.
+Procedures for stage or milestone payments are becoming more common but valuing work done on a periodic basis is still the most popular procedure.